 How to protect the rights of public preferences customers of BPA and WAPA and others, namely the PUD’s, the municipal utilities, and rural cooperatives, as this market is developed and built out?
 Many of these entities are transmission-dependent utilities that rely on BPA, WAPA, or other transmission owners for the delivery of electricity to loads in their respective BA’s.

-Seams issues: As the broader market develops based on LMP prices at nodes throughout the region, there will inevitably be friction and potential price disparities between the regional ISO and BPA, as one example.
-These issues will need to be addressed and resolved preferably through some agreed-upon mechanisms, including some arbitration or dispute resolution bodies, with State Commissions, Transmission Owners, and the ISO.
+Seams issues Issues will need to be addressed and resolved preferably through some agreed-upon mechanisms, including some arbitration or dispute resolution bodies, with State Commissions, Transmission Owners, and the ISO.

 Transmission planning and coordination: how to coordinate this planning among various entities and bodies, both at the Bulk Electric level and the distribution level.
 This would impact the WECC planning process, which involves the TEPPC of WECC, as well as the existing planning process (TPP) that has existed within CAISO.